cambridgeltl/MTL-Bioinformatics-2016/README.md

 The supplmentary data can be found in the file *supplmentary.pdf*.

 The corpora used for the experiments (which can be re-distributed) are in the **data** folder.
-**Note:**The re-distribution sttaus of the BioCreative IV Chemical and Drug (BC4CHEMD) named entity recognition task corpus is unclear but it can be publicaly accessed at http://www.biocreative.org/tasks/biocreative-v/track-3-cdr/.
+**Note:**The re-distribution status of the BioCreative IV Chemical and Drug (BC4CHEMD) named entity recognition task corpus is unclear but it can be publicly accessed at http://www.biocreative.org/tasks/biocreative-v/track-3-cdr/.

 The models can be found in the **models** folder.